Thaai Magalukku Kattiya Thaali: Plot

 Sundharam Mudhaliyar is a wealthy man living with his daughter Kaveri.
 Sahadevan lives with his wife Thanabakkiam and daughter Sundhari.
-During a dance competition at the school function, Sundhari wins the first prize and Sundharam could not accept this as Sahadevan's family belongs to an inferior caste and indebted money from him.
-Sundharam magnifies this simple misunderstandings which results the death of Sahadevan.
-To cover this up, Sundharam disposes the body into the river and cooks up a story that Sahadevan had run away to avoid paying his debts.
+During a dance competition at a school function, Sundhari wins the first prize and Sundharam cannot accept this as Sahadevan's family belongs to an inferior caste and owes money to him.
+Sundharam magnifies this simple misunderstandings which results in the apparent death of Sahadevan.
+To cover this up, Sundharam disposes off the body into a river and cooks up a story that Sahadevan had run away to avoid paying his debts.
 Sahadevan survives but suffers from amnesia.
-Sundharam seizes Sahadevan's house and land as a compensation for his debts and Thanabakkiam and Sundhari had to leave to a smaller house in another village.
-There Thanabakkiam saves the life of Kanagasundharam alias Kanagu from drowning in the river and thanked by Kanagu's father Loganayagam of the assistance rendered despite the difference in their caste.
-Kanagu and Sundhari becomes close friends and grow up to be lovers.
+Sundharam seizes Sahadevan's house and land as a compensation for his debts and Thanabakkiam and Sundhari have to leave to a smaller house in another village.
+There Thanabakkiam saves Kanagasundharam alias Kanagu from drowning in the river and thanked by Kanagu's father Loganayagam of the assistance rendered despite the difference in their caste.
+Kanagu and Sundhari become close friends and grow up to be lovers.

 Loganayagam who would like to renovate the school requests Kanagu to seek donation from Sundharam.
 Kanagu and his friend Dhuraiappan leaves to Sundharam's place when they bump into an arrogant and modern girl Kaveri.
 When Kanagu goes back she is shocked to learn that Kanagu is her relative and falls for him.
 Meanwhile, the villagers and relatives of Kanagu tries to drive Kannamba and Sundhari in order to separate Kanagu and Sundhari from getting married but they fail to do so when Kanagu intervenes.
 Thanabakkiam discovers Kanagu and Sundhari's relationship and tries to advise Kanagu but Kanagu promises to marry Sundhari.
 The villagers and relatives of Kanagu complain to Loganayagam about this but Loganayagam agrees to get them married.
 Matters gets worse when this news spreads to the whole village which paints Kanagu as a womaniser.
 Fortunately Loganayagam does not believe this and sends for Thanabakkiam to arrange their children's wedding.

 Things become serious when Sundharam wishes to get Kaveri married to Kanagu and warns Loganayagam that should that not happen, Loganayagam needs to settle Rs 2 lakhs that he is indebted to Sundaram.
 Upon knowing this, Kanagu and Sundhari registers their wedding without anyone's knowledge, only to be witnessed by Dhuraiappan.
 The villagers come to a conclusion to disown Logunayagam's family and no workers would work for them.
 Kanagu ploughs the soil and works in the fields himself.
 Logu unable to bear all this requests Thanabakkiam to accept compensation and to leave that village.
 Thanabakkiam gets even furious when she learns that Sundhari is pregnant and Sundhari tries to commit suicide by jumping into the well but saved by Thanabakkiam.
 When Loganayagam learns about the wedding registration, he apologises to Kanagu and requests Kanagu to inform this to Thanabakkiam but Thanabakkiam's house is engulfed by fire.
 All thought that Thanabakkiam and Sundhari had perished in the fire but actually both had left the village.